-The health benefits of Spikenard Essential Oil can be attributed to its properties as an antibacterial, anti-fungal, anti-inflammatory, deodorant, laxative, sedative and uterine substance.
+The health benefits of Spikenard essential oil can be attributed to its properties as an antibacterial, anti-fungal, anti-inflammatory, deodorant, laxative, sedative, and uterine substance.

 The traditional use of this plant was for the skin and female reproductive organs such as the uterus and ovaries.
 Due to its earthy and somewhat wet, soil-like smell, which resembles the smell of moss, it is also used in aromatherapy as a sedative and calming agent.

 This plant is very famous on the Indian Subcontinent by the name of Jatamansi and is widely used in herbal medicines.
 Several herbal, medicinal preparations based on this plant can be found on the market, particularly in India and a few of its neighboring countries.
-This plant is native to Nepal and is called Nardostachys Jatamansi in botanical terminology.
+This plant is native to Nepal and is called Nardostachys jatamansi in botanical terminology.

-The essential oil of Spikenard is extracted by steam distillation of the resin obtained from this plant and it contains aristolene, calarene, clalarenol, coumarin, dihydroazulenes, jatamanshinic acid, nardol, nardostachone, valerianol, valeranal and valeranone as its chief components, which are the sources of its medicinal properties.
+The essential oil of spikenard is extracted by steam distillation of the resin obtained from this plant and it contains aristolene, calarene, clalarenol, coumarin, dihydroazulenes, jatamanshinic acid, nardol, nardostachone, valerianol, valeranal, and valeranone as its chief components, which are the sources of its medicinal properties.

-The uses of Spikenard discussed above are not its only uses.
+The uses of spikenard discussed above are not its only uses.
 Its essential oil has a number of other medicinal uses which are explained in greater detail below.

 This is one of the properties which makes this oil (and of course, Spikenard), a potent remedy for many skin ailments that result from bacterial infections.
-It not only works on the skin, but also helps terminate bacterial growth inside the body as well.
+It not only works on the skin but also helps terminate bacterial growth inside the body as well.
 It can be applied on wounds to protect them from bacterial infections and is found to be effective in curing bacterial infections in the urethra, urinary bladder, and kidneys, as well as in the treatment of Athlete’s Foot, cholera, food poisoning, septic, and tetanus.

 Constipation or improper excretion is the root of almost seventy percent of ailments that we suffer from.
 It is mentally and psychologically disturbing as well.
-Laxatives are there to help, but many of them (particularly the synthetic ones) are very harsh on the entire digestive and excretory system and dry out the inner walls of the digestive tract, the intestines and the excretory tracts by washing out the mucus membrane.
+Laxatives are there to help, but many of them (particularly the synthetic ones) are very harsh on the entire digestive and excretory system and dry out the inner walls of the digestive tract, the intestines, and the excretory tracts by washing out the mucus membrane.

 This oil is used as depurative for the uterus and the ovaries.
 It stimulates the uterus and ovaries and the secretion of hormones like estrogen and progesterone, which help to maintain the proper health and reproductive capabilities of these organs.

-There are no inherent threats from this essential oil.
+Word of Caution: There are no inherent threats from this essential oil.
 This oil is non-irritating and non-toxic.